Luzkan/smells/content/smells/callback-hell.md

 ## Callback Hell

-Smell with scent similar to the [Conditional Complexity](./conditional-complexity.md) where tabs are intended deep and the curly closing brackets can cascade like a Niagara waterfall.
+Smell with a scent similar to the [Conditional Complexity](./conditional-complexity.md), where tabs are intended deep, and the curly closing brackets can cascade like a Niagara waterfall.

-Callback is a function that is passed into another function as an argument that is meant to be executed later on.
+The callback is a function that is passed into another function as an argument that is meant to be executed later.
 One of the most popular callbacks could be the `addEventListener` in JavaScript.

 Alone in separation, they are not causing or indicating any problems.
-Rather, the long list of callbacks that are chained together is something to watch out for.
-This could be called more professionally as a _Hierarchy of Callbacks_ but _(fortunately)_, it already received a more interesting and recognizable name.
-There are plenty of solutions to this problem, namely: `Promises`, `async` functions, or splitting the big function into separate methods.
+Instead, the long list of chained callbacks is something to watch out for.
+More professionally, this could be called a _Hierarchy of Callbacks_ but _(fortunately)_, it has already received a more exciting and recognizable name.
+There are many solutions to this problem: `Promises`, `async` functions, or splitting the significant function into separate methods.

 ### Problems:

 #### Comprehensibility

-Long and deep nested methods are difficult to read and maintain.
+Long and deep nested methods are challenging to read and maintain.

 #### Inversion of Control Violation

-One shouldn't give up the control of how things are used.
+One shouldn't give up control of how things are used.

 ### Example